 The Buyer's Guide to Chopping Boards

 A good chopping board is a kitchen essential for all manner of tasks, from finely slicing garlic to dicing onions to carving joints of beef.
-As well as using a chopping board to cut, slice and dice, you can use a wooden chopping board to serve cheese and charcuterie, just make sure it’s separate from the board you use for raw ingredients!
+Using multiple cutting boards for different tasks helps prevent cross-contamination and caters to various food preparation needs.
+As well as using a chopping board to cut, slice and dice, you can use a wooden chopping board to serve cheese and charcuterie, just make sure it’s separate from the large chopping board that you use for raw ingredients!

 What are the different types of chopping boards?